Investigate this (3)

 Now we know that the Trump Dossier was not just a product funded by Democrats, but was commissioned by the general counsel of the Clinton presidential campaign.
-After cries of Trump campaign collusion hysteria by Democrats and their media friends roughly since the election, we learn that Russian disinformation (as it seems to me) disseminated by the friends of Vladimir Putin (i.e., the Russian officials identified by alphabetic descriptors in the dossier) has come to us courtesy of Hillary Clinton herself.
+After the Trump campaign collusion hysteria fomented by Democrats and their media friends roughly since the election, we learn that Russian disinformation (as it seems to me) disseminated by the friends of Vladimir Putin (i.e., the Russian officials identified by alphabetic descriptors in the dossier) has come to us courtesy of Hillary Clinton herself.
 Yet John Podesta, Debbie Wasserman Schultz, and campaign general counsel Marc Elias have all denied knowledge, either now or in the past.
 Whole lotta lyin’ goin’ on.
 As for Hillary herself, well, “she may or may not have been aware.”

 But there is more.
 Rowan Scarborough has reported that the first of the dossier memos was circulated last year in late June.
-The first dossier memo is dated June 20, 2016 and cites Sources A (“a senior Russian Foreign Ministry figure”) and B (“a former top level intelligence officer still active in the Kremlin”).
+The first dossier memo is dated June 20, 2016, and cites Sources A (“a senior Russian Foreign Ministry figure”) and B (“a former top level intelligence officer still active in the Kremlin”).
+Sources A and B tout the collusion scenario.
 Sources A and B were not out to help Donald Trump, were they?
-They were out to throw sand in the gears or to help Hillary Clinton.
+They were out to throw sand in our gears or to help Hillary Clinton.

 Former CIA Director John Brennan was a key player in the collusion scenario, but he has left much to implication in his congressional testimony.
 Brennan has acknowledged, however, that “that there were efforts made by the [FBI] to try to understand whether or not any of the information in that [dossier] was valid.”